jnj16180340/SPI-Current/README.md

 **NOTES:**
+* Traces won't take much current-- Only about 5 amps or so.
+Ideally we can OMIT the traces entirely and wire up with wire.
+Or, beel up the traces with solder by OMITTING the mask
 * Use 10 gauge wire
 * Replace shunt resistors x2 with thick wire jumper, unless you omit the hall sensors
 * Replace a hall sensor with wire jumper unless you want two redundant ones